cultuurnet/uit-documentatie/content/json-ld/latest/events/event-video_add.md

 Video must contain the following properties:
 * url
 * language

-Not that currently only urls from YouTube or Vimeo are allowed.
+Note that currently only urls from YouTube or Vimeo are allowed.
 Optionally, a copyrightHolder can be added.
 If no copyrightHolder is added to the video, UiTdatabank will add a default copyrightHolder, depending on the value of the language property.

 | NL            | FR               | EN        | DE |